slamora/brackets-wiki/Troubleshooting.md

 ### Files should be in Current Project
 You can use `File > Open` to open any file on your computer, but Brackets' definition of a _project_ are the files in the folder opened using `File > Open Folder...`.
 Some (but not all) Live Development features require a node server, which means being in the current project, so make sure the files that you want to use with Live Development are in the current project.

+### Disable Extensions
+Extensions can cause problems with Brackets core code.
+The most notable extensions that may cause problems with Live Preview are Theseus and Debugger, so start with those.
+After that, but try disabling all extensions.
+Starting with Sprint 36, you can use `Debug > Reload Without Extensions` to quickly see if the problem is being caused by an extension.

+### Using a Local Server
+If you have specified a Base URL in the `File > Project Settings...` dialog to use a local server, first verify that it has been started.
+Also, Live HTML requires the Brackets built in node server, so it does not work with this configuration.

 ### Install Chrome For Multiple User Accounts (Windows Only)
 If you get the error ``An error occurred when launching the browser. (error 2)`` when doing Live Development, installing [Chrome for multiple user accounts](http://support.google.com/chrome/bin/answer.py?hl=en&answer=118663) may solve the issue.